Unity-Technologies/Unity-Robotics-Hub/README.md

 - [Unity Industrial Simulation](https://unity.com/products/unity-simulation)
 - [Unity Computer Vision](https://unity.com/computer-vision)

+## New Physics Features in Unity
+### New Features
+- **Contact Modification API** This API will allow users to define custom contact reactions, such as ignoring subsets of contact points, in order to help simulate holes, slippery surfaces, soft contacts, and more.
+It is available in Unity versions **2021.2a12+**.
+[Read more about the new Contact Modification API](https://forum.unity.com/threads/experimental-contacts-modification-api.924809/).
+- **Collision detection modes exposed for ArticulationBody: discrete, sweep-based CCD, and speculative CCD**.
+New continuous collision detection (CCD) modes will ensure that fast-moving objects collide with objects, instead of tunneling or passing through those objects, which can happen in the default “discrete” mode.
+This API is available in Unity versions **2020.3.5f1+**.
+[Read more about continuous collision detection](https://docs.unity3d.com/2020.3/Documentation/ScriptReference/ArticulationBody-collisionDetectionMode.html).

 ### Coming Soon
 Here’s a peek into what our Physics Team is hard at work on…